 His choice of serving the Free Cities’ Coalition over the templar and crusader organizations of the “goodly” gods marked him as different from his peers within the temples and churches of the gods.

 Persus had no desire for personal wealth and power but understood its usefulness as a tool, facilitating security for the citizens of the land.
 It is for this reason he had sought to establish the town of Sanctuary.

-Good folk, that wanted to live in civilized lands, without the fears of racial prejudice, or folks that had a desire to get away from tribes and clans that engage in evil acts.
+Atypical individuals, that wanted to live in civilized lands, without the fears of racial prejudice and desired to leave their tribes and clans that engage in evil acts.

 He believed that this served his Lord Helios, who preached the virtues of rebirth and renewal.

 He was a shadowy figure rarely seen in town.

 It is unknown where he spent most of his days but some rumours told of sighting of him in the poorer wards of Fairhaven disguised as a pilgrim, providing healing services for free to the poorest of the poor in the metropolis.
 Other rumours circulated that he secretly advised the Queen Regent, Rose, of Caramdor.

 Yet other rumours spoke of darker more sinister pastimes, his facade a false persona hiding his true purpose.